hjeon2k/2024_GP_FluidSimulator/README.md

 These rendering modes are showcased in the demo video below.

 ![](render.gif)
-*demo 2: click to start the demo video*
+*demo part 2: click to start the video*

 ## Explanation